loda-lang/loda-lang.github.io/list5.markdown

 * [A286810](https://oeis.org/A286810) ([program](/edit/?oeis=286810)): Number of non-attacking bishop positions on a cylindrical 2 X 2n chessboard.
 * [A286812](https://oeis.org/A286812) ([program](/edit/?oeis=286812)): a(n) = 105 - 2^n.
 * [A286814](https://oeis.org/A286814) ([program](/edit/?oeis=286814)): Number of matchings in the n-helm graph.
+* [A286863](https://oeis.org/A286863) ([program](/edit/?oeis=286863)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
 * [A286865](https://oeis.org/A286865) ([program](/edit/?oeis=286865)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 814", based on the 5-celled von Neumann neighborhood.
+* [A286874](https://oeis.org/A286874) ([program](/edit/?oeis=286874)): Maximal number of binary vectors of length n such that the union (or bitwise OR) of any 2 distinct vectors does not contain any other vector.
 * [A286888](https://oeis.org/A286888) ([program](/edit/?oeis=286888)): Floor of the average gap between consecutive primes among the first n primes, for n > 1.
 * [A286904](https://oeis.org/A286904) ([program](/edit/?oeis=286904)): Positions of 0 in A286903; complement of A286905.
 * [A286905](https://oeis.org/A286905) ([program](/edit/?oeis=286905)): Positions of 1 in A286903; complement of A286904.